Clarence Pickett: Collaboration with Eleanor Roosevelt

 Clarence and Lilly Pickett became close with Eleanor Roosevelt over many years and are mentioned often in her newspaper column My Day.
 They first became acquainted in the time between election and inauguration (at that time in March) of President Franklin D. Roosevelt.
 They were invited to discuss the Great Depression by the President elect and his wife and more specifically the Quaker child feeding program in coal mining areas that the AFSC had been running for about two and a half years in Pennsylvania and West Virginia in response to request by President Hebert Hoover (funded in part by the Reconstruction Finance Corporation).
 That meeting started a longterm collaboration between Eleanor and the Picketts on work projects and a friendship that spanned many decades.
 Clarence was appointed the Chief of the Stranded Mining and Industrial Populations Section of the Department of the Interior by the President.
 Eleanor took a great interest in that work, visiting the Arthurdale community and other areas in West Virginia many times.

 Eleanor Roosevelt donated most of the proceeds of her newspaper column and radio addresses to the work of the AFSC.
 "When I found that I could earn a certain amount of money on the radio, I realized that the American Friends Service Committee was doing work of the type which I was most interested in." said Eleanor Roosevelt in an April 1935 radio talk.
 She discussed the work of Friends on the radio program at times in the 1940s, including about efforts to improve Soviet/American relations in 1949.

 Eleanor Roosevelt once said that she would "always try to do the things Clarence asks because I have great trust in his judgment."
 In 1960, Clarence asked Eleanor to serve as the host to the National Committee for Sane Nuclear Policy SANE meeting at Madison Square Garden.

 Hiss case

 During the 1940s, Alger Hiss, whose wife Priscilla Hiss was a Quaker, had spoken during AFSC Quaker peace institutes.
-On August 3, 1948, appearing under subpoena before the House Un-American Activities Committee (HUAC), Whittaker Chambers, a Quaker, included Hiss among those whom he alleged had worked in his Ware Group spy network in Washington, DC, during the latter 1930s.
+On August 3, 1948, appearing under subpoena before the House Un-American Activities Committee (HUAC), Whittaker Chambers, a Quaker, included Hiss among those whom he alleged had worked in his Ware Group spy network in Washington, D.C., during the latter 1930s.
 On August 27, 1948, Chambers repeated the allegation about Hiss during a Meet the Press radio broadcast.